rockysnow7/rzozowski/README.md

 ## Really?
 Another regex crate?

-I wrote this because I needed to calculate Brzozowski derivatives and I couldn't find any satisfactory crates.
+I wrote this because I needed to calculate Brzozowski derivatives and couldn't find any satisfactory crates.
 Once I had implemented derivatives and parsing, it was only 7 more lines to implement matching.
 Thus, I had a regex crate.

 **This crate does not aim to compete with existing regex crates.** For most scenarios, you should probably use a more established crate like [regex](https://github.com/rust-lang/regex) or [fancy-regex](https://github.com/fancy-regex/fancy-regex).